zlatanvasovic/hackwork/README.md

 #### Environment

-Here is an environment constant, `ENV`.
+Here is the environment constant, `ENV`.
 Its values are:

 - `development` (`dev`): complete error reporting
 - `production` (`prod`): reduced error reporting